From Dark Corner to DOT-COM:

 ILOVEYOU virus strains in mid-2000 points to the damage that can be inflicted

-by a Trojan Horse, worm, or other such type of malevolent set of computer
+by a Trojan Horse, worm, or other such type of malevolent set of computer code.

-systems is the "denial-of-service attack."
+the "denial-of-service attack."

 In February, 2000 a 15-year-old boy in Canada reportedly

-participated in a denial-of-service attack that disrupted e-commerce on some
+participated in a denial-of-service attack that disrupted e-commerce on some of

-the server.
-If this e-artery-blockage attack were to hit an OLV server during
+server.
+If this e-artery-blockage attack were to hit an OLV server during the

-the final days of an election, the potential havoc could seriously disrupt an
+final days of an election, the potential havoc could seriously disrupt an

 election.
 The potential for litigation would approach certainty.
 Cries for